Koenvh1/ACRally-Pacenote/README.md

 possible to create multiple options for this by adding a `_1`, `_2`, etc., like `Into-Left6_2.wav`.
 It will pick one at random.

+Custom notes should ideally consist of letters and numbers.
+Please use the UpperCamelCase convention, and avoid names with only numbers and special characters.

 Thanks to
 ---------
 - pyaccsharedmemory.py is based on https://github.com/rrennoir/PyAccSharedMemory